 Throughout US history, conflict has risen between states’ rights to self-govern and the power of national government to pass laws applying across the country.
 With Donald Trump as president, many cities and states are gearing up to resist his agenda.
 How will states’ rights figure into the resistance?
 Is secession a real possibility?
 Maria Armoudian discusses these issues with Sanford Levinson.

-Sanford Levinson is a Lecturer in the Department of Government and Chair in Law at the University of Texas Law School.
+Sanford Levinson is a Lecturer in the Department of Government at the University of Texas Law School.
 He is an expert in constitutional law and his publications include Framed: America’s 51 Constitutions and the Crisis of Governance and Nullification and Secession in Modern Constitutional Thought.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.